 It should interest you to know that there are varied prices suitable for varied budgets.
-You can get elliptical machines that cost under $500, and there are also some others that cost over $2000.
 However, we believe that a near perfect blend of affordability and quality can be found in elliptical machines that cost $1000 and under.

 - 2 What to Expect at $1000 Range?